vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Sun Nov 22 01:32:13 UTC 2020.
+These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Mon Nov 23 01:32:32 UTC 2020.